BaseMax/TodoTaskGraphQL/README.md

 ## Overview

-The assignment for this project is to create a backend API that allows users to manage their Todo tasks using GraphQL.
+The project is a backend API that allows users to manage their Todo tasks using GraphQL.
 The API should be able to handle the following requests:

 - Create a new Todo task
 - Retrieve a list of Todo tasks